bgcarlisle/cthist/README.md

-# Clinical Trials Registry History
+# Clinical Trial Registry History

 ## How to install